-With architectures becoming more distributed and code more asynchronous, pinpointing and resolving errors in production is harder than ever.
-In this article we investigate five advanced techniques that can help you get to the root cause of painful bugs in production more quickly, without adding material overhead.
+With architectures becoming wider and more concurrent, dealing with errors in production is harder than ever.
+In this article we investigate five techniques for finding and fixing bugs in production.
+3

-Concurrency bugs include race conditions, code reordering, field visibility issues, live locks, deadlocks and performance related bugs, such as contention and starvation.
+Concurrency bugs come in many forms.
 In this article Java Specialist Dr. Heinz Kabutz examines two threading bugs he discovered in the core Java libraries.
+7

 Takipi is makes it just as easy to debug Java and Scala code in production as it is on your desktop 2